LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation is already difficult (due to strong spectral degradation) and stream interruptions are long.
 Further study of the temporal dynamics of auditory attention switching is needed to clarify how listeners’ intended behavior affects stream stability across temporal caesuras of varying lengths, and how this process interacts with signal degradation or quality.

-It is also interesting that the post-hoc analyses suggested different temporal loci for the effects of different stimulus manipulations (i.e., affecting pre- versus post-gap time slots).
-This might suggest that differences in the strength of sensory memory traces of the stimuli played a role.
-However, it is important to note that we attempted to include time slot as an additional (interacting) term in the statistical model, but the models were non-convergent; therefore we hesitate to draw any strong conclusions from the post-hoc _t_-tests.
+It is also interesting that the post-hoc analyses suggested possibly different temporal loci for the effects of different stimulus manipulations (i.e., affecting pre- versus post-gap time slots).
+This might indicate that differences in the strength of sensory memory traces of the stimuli played a role.
+However, it is important to note that we attempted to include time slot as an additional (interacting) term in the statistical model, but those more complex models were non-convergent; therefore we hesitate to draw any strong conclusions from the post-hoc _t_-tests.

 Regarding the pupillary response, we again saw a difference between maintain- and switch-attention trials, with the divergence beginning as soon as listeners